Filming in Hungary

 Youtube TRAILER of RAMBO - FIRST BLOOD

-After selling his part of Carolco due to disagreements with his partner, Vajna founded Cinergi Productions in 1989, so that he could continue his passion of independent film production and distribution, which he based on close relations with his creatives partners.
-But Vajna continued to be on good terms with Carolco and even collaborated as producer of Terminator 2, another of the company’s landmark movies.
+After parting ways with Carolco due to disagreements with his partner, Vajna founded Cinergi Productions in 1989.
+This allowed him to continue pursuing his passion for independent film production and distribution, emphasizing close collaborations with his creative partners.
+Despite the split, Vajna maintained a good relationship with Carolco and even collaborated with the company as a producer on Terminator 2, one of its most iconic films.

 Andrew Vajna and Bruce Willis